pagkly/Zed/Investopedia3/What is a Certificate of Deposit (CD).md

 ### What are the advantages and disadvantages of a certificate of deposit?

 Some savers like certificates of deposit because of the safety they provide, as well the fact that they are perfectly predictable.
 On the other hand, certificates of deposit generally promise a very modest rate of return, particularly in recent years when the federal funds rate is at historically low levels.
-If the interest rate offered is below the current [inflation rate](https://www.investopedia.com/terms/i/inflation.asp), then investors in certificates of deposit will actually lose money on their investment, when measured on an inflation-adjusted basis.
+If the interest rate offered is below the current [[inflation rate]](https://www.investopedia.com/terms/i/inflation.asp), then investors in certificates of deposit will actually lose money on their investment, when measured on an inflation-adjusted basis.
 For this reason, yield-conscious investors might prefer investments that are riskier but offer higher potential returns.